SpiralDevelopment/RSI-divergence-detector/README.md

 ### Samples

 There are 2 samples available
-- sample_tg_poster.py - Gets the ohlc data from local database and checks if the last closed candle has any form of RSI divergence.
+- sample_tg_poster.py - Gets the ohlc data from local MySql database and checks if the last closed candle fprms any form of RSI divergence with candles from the past.
-  The result of this script is posted to Telegram channel [here](https://t.me/relative_strength_index)
+  The result of this script is used to [here](https://t.me/relative_strength_index) in Telegram channel
 - sample_binance.py - Gets the data from Binance API and plots ALL detected RSI divergences during that period

 ## How it looks